Lisa Figura

 (1) A Ana le gusta el chocolate.

-DAT.EXP CL.DAT like.3SG the chocolate
+to Anne.OBJ CL.DAT like-3SG the chocolate

-In Old French, the preverbal Dat.Exp can also be found (cf. Mathieu 2006: 2), as in (2):
+In Old French (OF), the preverbal Dat.Exp can also be found, as shows in Mathieu’s (2006: 2) example in (2):

 (2) Et bien set qu’ a sa mere plest que […]

-And well know.3SG that DAT.EXP like.3SG that
+And well know-3SG that to his mother.OBJ please-3SG that

 In Modern French, this structure is ungrammatical: the Dat.Exp can occupy the preverbal position only by topicalisation or dislocation with doubling (cf. Fischer 2019), as in (3):